 - Obtained dismissal of Title VI and 42 U.S.C. § 1983 discrimination claims against school district and principal related to student discipline in Mohamed v.
 Irving Independent School District, 252 F. Supp.
 3d 602 (May 18, 2017) and Mohamed v.
 Irving Independent School District, 300 F. Supp.
 3d 857 (Mar.
 13, 2018).

-- Securing summary judgment for administrator and college against sexual harassment retaliation claims in Gangotena v.
+- Secured summary judgment for administrator and college against sexual harassment retaliation claims in Gangotena v.
 Blinn College District, 4:15-cv-3538 (S.D.
 Tex.
 May 28, 2017).

-- Securing arbitration award for equipment licensor against operator of road-repair equipment in Brazil and successfully defending injunction in Eco Tech Engenharia Ltda. v.
+- Secured arbitration award for equipment licensor against operator of road-repair equipment in Brazil and successfully defended injunction in Eco Tech Engenharia Ltda. v.
 Pothole Killers LLC, 1:12-cv-07464 (S.D.N.Y.
 2012).

-- Representing college in affirmative litigation asserting federal and state claims of misleading representations, false advertising, cybersquatting, and unfair competition against gun range deceptively operated and marketed to suggest college endorsement.
+- Represented college in affirmative litigation asserting federal and state claims of misleading representations, false advertising, cybersquatting, and unfair competition against gun range deceptively operated and marketed to suggest college endorsement.

 - New Year, New(ish) Laws: a Practical Guide to New York’s Sexual Harassment Law and New York’s Paid Family Leave Act, Commission on Independent Colleges and Universities (CICU), Albany, NY, 2018